OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

     Users should not have to ask permission to copy and use the taxonomy, nor should they be bound by terms of use that interfere with further reuse.

-An additional goal is that the process is reproducible and transparent - given the inputs, we can both re-generate the taxonomy and see sufficient detail in the output to understand the source of the information in the taxonomy.
+An additional goal is that the process should be reproducible and transparent.
+Given the source taxonomies, we should be able to regenerate the taxonomy, and taxon records should provide information about the taxonomic sources from which it is derived.

 No single available taxonomic source meets all requirements.
-The NCBI taxonomy [ref NCBI] has good coverage of OTUs, provides a rich source of phyogenetically informed higher taxa, and is open, but its taxonomic coverage is limited to taxa that have sequence data in GenBank (about 360,000 species having standard binomial names at the time of this writing).
+The NCBI taxonomy [ref NCBI] has good coverage of OTUs, provides a rich source of phyogenetically informed higher taxa, and is open, but its taxonomic coverage is limited to taxa that have sequence data in GenBank (only about 360,000 NCBI species having standard binomial names at the time of this writing).
 Traditional all-life taxonomies such as Catalogue of Life [ref CoL], IRMNG [ref irmng], and GBIF [ref GBIF]  meet the taxonomic coverage requirement, but miss many OTUs from our input trees, and their higher-level taxonomies are often not as